 Significance Change Detection

-Two criteria: a clinically meaningful shift in the point estimate (a change exceeding the minimally important difference), and a change in statistical significance (confidence interval changes from excluding to including the null).
+Two criteria define a meaningful change: a clinically meaningful shift in the point estimate (a change exceeding the minimally important difference for the outcome), and a change in statistical significance (confidence interval changes from excluding to including the null, or vice versa).